Warnings

 What may interact with ACCRUFER?

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

--carbidopa; levodopa
+-Carbidopa; levodopa

--certain medicines for HIV or hepatitis
+-Certain medications for HIV or hepatitis

--quinolone antibiotics such as ciprofloxacin, levofloxacin, moxifloxacin
+-Quinolone antibiotics, such as ciprofloxacin, levofloxacin, or moxifloxacin

--tetracycline antibiotics such as doxycycline, minocycline, tetracycline
+-Tetracycline antibiotics, such as doxycycline, minocycline, or tetracycline

--thyroid hormones
+-Thyroid hormones

--zinc supplements
+-Zinc supplements

-What should I tell my health care provider before I take ACCRUFER?
+What should I tell my health care provider before I take ACCRUFER

 They need to know if you have any of these conditions:

--high levels of iron in the blood
+-High levels of iron in the blood

--receiving repeated blood transfusions
+-Receiving repeated blood transfusions

--stomach or intestine problems
+-Stomach or intestine problems

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using ACCRUFER?